Deity yoga: Mahāmudrā and Dzogchen

 Mahāmudrā ("Great Seal") and Dzogchen ("Great Perfection") are terms which are sometimes used to refer to the pinnacle of completion stage practice, and the state one is aiming for during completion practice.

 Mahāmudrā can thus refer to a yogic stage practiced after one has mastered subtly body yogas.
 According to Kongtrül, this is a stage in which the yogi "remains in a state of even contemplation of the bliss-emptiness pristine awareness alone."
 This causes the winds to gather leading to a special bliss of the melted vital essence.
 Another method refers to directing the vital essence into the central channel and discursive thought into luminous clarity, which leads to "the nondual pristine awareness dimension of awakening."

 In Tibetan Buddhism, Mahāmudrā and Dzogchen are also sometimes considered to transcend the two stages and to be a separate path or vehicle (yana) in and of themselves.
 In this sense, these yogas are said to be direct methods for accessing the very nature of reality, which is variously termed "the nature of mind," Dharmakaya or "the Great Seal" in the Mahāmudrā lineages, or the "basis" (gzhi) in Dzogchen lineages.
-These practices are said not to rely on deity yoga methods but on direct pointing-out instruction from a master.